 The CentOS Artwork Repository is made of one server and several workstations spread around the world.
-In order for all these workstations to know when changes in the server took place, it is required that they all set their system clocks to use the same time information (i.e., UTC (Coordinated Universal Time)) and set the time correction for their specific countries in the operating system.
-Otherwise, it would be difficult to know when something exactly happened.
+In order for all these workstations to know when changes in the server took place, it is required that all the workstations set their system clocks to use the same time information (i.e., UTC (Coordinated Universal Time)) and set the time correction for their countries in the operating system.
+Otherwise, it'd be hard to know when something exactly happened.